 Chimedum Ohaegbu (CHIM-ay-doom aw-HAY-boo, she/her) lives in Vancouver on the territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations.
 She’s an editorial assistant at McClelland & Stewart, as well as Uncanny Magazine’s managing and poetry editor and a Hugo Award winner.
 Her fiction debut was longlisted for the Nommo Award for African Science Fiction and Fantasy, and she holds a Pushcart Prize nomination for poetry.
 She’s a 2021 graduate of UBC’s Creative Writing Program (Bachelor of Fine Arts) and, as a playwright, the 2021 Black Arts Development Program, and is a member of The Capilano Review‘s editorial board.
 She loves insect facts but not insects, birds and magpies especially, and orchestral videogame music.
-Her work can be found in Strange Horizons, Arc Poetry Magazine, The /tƐmz/ Review, and The Magazine of Fantasy and Science Fiction, among others.
+Her work can be found in Strange Horizons, Arc Poetry Magazine, Contemporary Verse 2, The Magazine of Fantasy and Science Fiction, and the Year’s Best Dark Fantasy & Horror, Vol.3, among others.